WMFJ-FM 101.9

 Owner(s):

-1967-Daytona Broadcasting Inc.
+1967-Daytona Broadcasting, Inc.

 1980-Patten Communications, Inc. (Co-owned with WNJY-FM 94.3 Rivera Beach-West Palm Beach)

-1982-Abell Communications Corporation
+1982-Abell Communications Corporation (The A. S. Abell Publishing Company)

 1984-S & F Communications, Inc.